MiloMindbender/UE4VirtualProduction/VPStudio/README.md

 [Tutorial 5](https://youtu.be/trlpmm5gI6U) shows how to add your own sets and assets to a copy of VPStudio.

-The basic process is to make a copy of your working VPStudio project and then "migrate" your content into it.
-Once you have your level migrated, you use the "levels" to add VPStudioCore as a sublevel and you are ready to go, refer to the tutorial for more details.
+The process is to make a copy of a working VPStudio project and then "migrate" your level into it.
+Once you have your level migrated, you use the "levels" window in the editor to add VPStudioCore as a sublevel and you are ready to go, refer to the tutorial for more details.

 Some levels may do things with lighting that will make them appear too bright or too dark.
 For now you're on your own about fixing this, I don't have any good advice (yet).